 Another unique feature of UITs relates to dividends.
 According to SPY’s prospectus, the ETF pays dividends four times annually, on the last business day of April, July, October, and January.
 Because SPY is a UIT, the fund cannot reinvest dividends paid by underlying holdings, but rather must hold them in cash until they are scheduled to be distributed to SPY shareholders.
 So if ExxonMobil, for example, pays a dividend on February 1, SPY would be required to keep that amount in cash until the end of April.

 IVV, like most other ETFs, utilizes an open-end structure that provides more flexibility to the portfolio manager.
 Though it generally replicates the underlying index very closely, IVV is permitted to use derivatives, portfolio sampling strategies, and lend out portfolio securities to generate additional income.
 Perhaps most importantly, the open-end structure allows for the immediate reinvestment of dividends, potentially resulting in enhanced returns during bull markets.

 The impact of this feature usually isn’t enormous, but it can contribute to slight return differentials between the two funds.
 Between the bear market lows in March 2009 (3/9/2009) and the end of that year, for example, SPY gained about 67.4%.
 IVV was up a slightly more impressive 67.7% during that same period.
 There are, of course, two sides to this coin.
 Reinvestment of dividends can adversely impact fund performance when markets are sinking.
 And indeed, during the equity market plunge of late 2008 and early 2009, SPY performed slightly better than IVV.

-The most recent addition to the S&P 500 ETF space came relatively recently, as Vanguard rolled out a suite of ETFs linked to popular S&P 500 indexes.
+The most recent addition to the S&P 500 ETF space came relatively recently, as Vanguard rolled out a suite of ETFs linked to popular S&P 500 indexes in 2010.
 Vanguard was a pioneer in S&P 500 indexing, launching an indexed mutual fund seeking to replicate this benchmark in 1976.
 VOO maintains another unique structure that differentiates it from both IVV and SPY.
 Vanguard maintains a patent that allows it to offer ETFs as share class within larger index funds that also offer retail and institutional share classes.

 Disclosure: No positions at time of writing.